 With custom installations for major corporations including MGM, Howard Hughes Corporation, and Universal Health Services in Las Vegas as well as some of the most affluent art collectors across the country, the Bobby Wheat Gallery will meet with you to assess your home or office, and work with you to create a beautiful custom installation that will add an element of class to your space unlike any other high-end finish.
 Contact the gallery to schedule your consultation.
 702.569.7080.

 An Art Purchase is About YOU

 At the Bobby Wheat Gallery, Bobby's collectors and their enjoyment of an investment in his work are priority number one.
 Purchasing one of Bobby's works is a very personal experience, a process that Bobby personally oversees as often as possible.
-Bobby's gallery serves as a studio rather than a retail location in which collectors and aspiring artists alike can enjoy a personal experience working directly with the artist or his gallery director Brad, who has been with the gallery for 4 years now.
+Bobby's gallery serves more as a studio rather than a retail location in which collectors and aspiring artists alike can enjoy a personal experience working directly with the artist.
 With his passion to push the boundaries of FILM photography to new and original heights with original work, exclusive edition sizes, and extremely rare printing approaches, there is no better time to acquire Bobby's work.
 The art buying experience is about YOU and can be a profound pleasure if done properly.
 Here are a few things to consider.

 Go With What YOU Love

 Awards, accolades, edition sizes, etc. are all variables that can add a perceived credibility to the art you are considering; however, the number one motivator in purchasing any work of art should be your love and connection to the piece.
 Art, like few other things on earth, has the ability to reach out to us and change the way we view and experience the world around us.
 "It's not business, it's personal".
 Buy what you love, and it will inspire you for a lifetime.